jeaf/idxbeast/README.md

 ### Extended search syntax

-As of this writing, it is only possible to search for one or more words, all joined with the implicit AND operator.
+As of this writing, it is only possible to search for one or more words, all joined with an implicit AND operator.
 This means that for a document to match, all words specified in the search string must be present in the document.

 It would be interesting to provide an extended search syntax, allowing for more flexibility in the way indexed documents are searched.
 For example,